choria-io/asyncjobs/overview/handlers-docker/index.md

     command: webhook/call.sh
 ```

-We set up a `remote: true` Task handler for `audit:log` Tasks, this will delegate to external processes, see [Remote Request Reply Handlers](../../reference/request-reply/).
+The `audit:log` handler uses `remote: true` and delegates to external processes.
+See [Remote Request-Reply Handlers](../../reference/request-reply/).

-The `webhook:call` Task handler is a shell script that should exist in `commands/webhook/call.sh`, it will be copied into the container.
-It's most likely you will need dependencies not in the default container, I suggest using the generated one as a `FROM` container to derive one with your dependencies met via the alpine package system.
+The `webhook:call` handler is a shell script that must exist at `commands/webhook/call.sh` and is copied into the container.
+Handlers often need dependencies absent from the default container.
+Use the generated container as a `FROM` base and add dependencies through the alpine package system.

-Next we create our package:
+Generate the package:

 ```
 $ ajc package docker